Skip to Content

 If you have diabetes, check your feet and lower legs daily for any injuries or cuts.
 If you notice any, see your doctor.

-The symptoms of cellulitis are easy to notice.
+The symptoms of cellulitis are easily noticeable.

 Look for: